usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 When assertion references are presented, the IdP SHALL verify that the party presenting the assertion reference is the same party that requested the authentication.
 The IdP can do this by requiring the RP to authenticate itself when presenting the assertion reference to the IdP or through other similar means (see [[RFC 7636](#RFC7636)] for one protocol's method of RP identification).

+Note that in a [federation proxy](#proxied), the IdP audience restricts the assertion reference and assertion to the proxy, and the proxy restricts any newly-created assertion references or assertions to the downstream RP.

 ### 6.2.
 Front-channel Presentation

 In the *front-channel* model, the IdP creates an assertion and sends it to the subscriber after successful authentication.
 The assertion is used by the subscriber to authenticate to the RP, often through mechanisms within the subscriber's browser.